emaroppo/Project---Matching-Social-Influence-056984-/README.md

       <details>
         <summary> <h3>Step 1: Learning for social influence</h3>
         </summary>
         Assume that all the properties of the graph are known except for the edge activation probabilities.
 Apply the greedy algorithm to the problem of maximizing the expected number of activated customers, where each edge activation probability is replaced with its upper confidence bound (in a <b>UCB1-like fashion</b>).
-Furthermore, apply the <p>greedy algorithm</p> to the same problem when estimating edge activation probabilities with Beta distributions and sampling is used (in a <p>TS-like fashion</p>).
+Furthermore, apply the <b>greedy algorithm</b> to the same problem when estimating edge activation probabilities with Beta distributions and sampling is used (in a <b>TS-like fashion</b>).
 Report the plots with the average (over a sufficiently large number of runs) value and standard deviation of the cumulative regret, cumulative reward, instantaneous regret, and instantaneous reward.
         </details>
       </li>
       <li>